yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-forms/index.md

 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>
 <br>

-On the other hand, this doesn't quiet yet look like a professional form.
+On the other hand, this doesn't quite yet look like a professional form.
 Wrapping the `<input>` inside the label is something you may or may not want to do - it makes it harder to line up the start of the input fields.

 <div class="try-it">
   <h2>Try It: Styling Forms</h2>